ambanum/social-networks-graph-generator/explanation.md

 Several algorithms allow to compute the coordinates of the nodes of a graph to represent it as well as possible.
 The objective is to summarize the information in the graph as well as possible while making it readable.
-Generally the algorithms try to minimize the number of intersections of the links (by aesthetic consideration, of readability), to bring closer together the nodes that have many links between them and to place the "central" nodes in the center of the graph (which allow
-"central" nodes (which allow information to circulate within the network).
+Generally the algorithms try to minimize the number of intersections of the links (for aesthetic considerations and to ensure readability), to bring closer together the nodes that have many links between them and to place the "central" nodes in the center of the graph (which allow "central" nodes (which allow information to circulate within the network).

 `networkx` provides many visualization possibilities and many of them are available in Graphgenerator.
-We propose to use by default the spring or Fruchterman-Reingold (https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html) aglorithm.
+We propose to use by default the spring or Fruchterman-Reingold (https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html) algorithm.
 It works very well with large networks (which is our case).

 ## Communities